zpxxdd/zpxxdd/README.md

 - 👀 I’m interested in coding as a hobby
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on ---
-- 📫 How to reach me on:
+- 📫 Reach me on:
 - discord - zope#8035

 <!---